jeremiah-corrado/fem_2d/paper.md

 The following example shows how the mathematical formulation of the problem maps to the corresponding code in the library.
 This is intended to give some idea of how an alternative PDE can be solved leveraging the existing code.

-The Maxwell eigenvalue problem has the following Galerkin Sampled formulation for an arbitrary domain terminated with dirichlet boundary conditions:
+The Maxwell eigenvalue problem has the following Galerkin Sampled formulation for an arbitrary domain terminated with Dirichlet boundary conditions:

 >Find a solution: \begin{equation} \label{eq:solution} \quad \text{U} = \{{\mathbf{u}}, \lambda \} \in B_0 \times \Bbb{R} \quad \end{equation} which satisfies:
 > \begin{equation} \label{eq:formulation} b(\mathbf{u}, \phi) = \lambda a(\mathbf{u}, \phi) \quad \forall \phi \in B_0 \end{equation}